Stronger, healthier communities

 Giving something back

-As a food business, we know that hunger and obesity are the issues where we are best placed to make a difference.
+As a food business, we know that hunger and nutrition are the issues where we are best placed to make a difference.

 The British people made Greggs the success story it is today, and we have always looked for ways to give something back.
 Way back in the 1960s we started with our free pie 'n' peas suppers for older residents in Gateshead, and today, we give 1% of our pre-tax profits to the Greggs Foundation.

-Even before the pandemic and rising energy prices ravaged our economy, far too many people were struggling with poverty and hunger in this country.
-We’re doing what we can by providing a free breakfast for school children, donating surplus food, and opening outlet shops in areas of deprivation.
+Even before the pandemic and rising energy prices affected our economy, far too many people were struggling with poverty and hunger in the UK.
+We’re doing what we can by supporting The Greggs Foundation to deliver breakfast and opportunities to school children; donating surplus food, and opening outlet shops in areas of deprivation.

 We recognise that poor nutrition is another issue where we have a role to play and are doing more to guide our customers towards healthier choices.